- Religion in Antiquity

 A.B., Smith College

-My research interests in the ancient world are interdisciplinary, encompassing religion, politics, philosophy, and women's studies.
+My research interests in the ancient world are interdisciplinary, encompassing religion, politics, philosophy, and women’s studies.
 I have written on the influence of religious language on Plato and the pre-Socratic philosophers, on the history of the sanctuary of Demeter at Eleusis, and on women and myths of the origins of animal sacrifice.
-My current book project examines the religious origins of the civic institutions of classical Athens, and argues that Athenian citizens supported their democracy when they maintained traditional religious rituals that fostered free speech, public debate, and critiques of current policies.
+My 2010 monograph, entitled Civic Rites: Democracy and Religion in Ancient Athens, examined the religious origins of the civic institutions of classical Athens, and argued that Athenian citizens supported their democracy when they maintained traditional religious rituals that fostered free speech, public debate, and critiques of current policies.
+I have two current research projects.
+One project continues to focus on Demeter; the other project on a device called the Antikythera Mechanism is taking me into new territory.

 For Classical Civilization courses my approach focuses on interpreting texts and appropriate archaeological evidence, and then discussing how the Greeks and Romans defined themselves and created their place in the Mediterranean world.
 I teach courses on the novel in antiquity, comedy and tragedy, epic, Greek history, women in the ancient world, and religions in the Classical world, including Judaism and early Christianity.